inventory management

 Lot numbers can provide valuable information during an investigation of a product complaint or failure.
 The lot number can help identify when the product was made, who made it, and what materials were used.

-This information can be used to determine if there are any common factors that may have contributed to the problem and to check other products in the same batch to see if they have a similar issue.
+Use this information to look for common factors behind the problem and check other products in the same batch for similar issues.

-Lot tracking can also be used to ensure that quality standards are maintained for raw materials.
+Lot tracking can also help make sure quality standards are maintained for raw materials.
 As an example, one particular supplier may be consistently providing materials that do not meet your quality standards.
 By tracking lot numbers, you can quickly identify when these materials were used and take appropriate action to find a new supplier.

 Inventory Management